Pediatric Infectious Diseases Fellowship Program

 Second Year of Fellowship

 The primary goals of the second year of fellowship are to focus on solidifying knowledge in the field of infectious diseases and assume greater leadership of the consult team by increasing the amount of teaching of residents and medical students.
 The fellow will continue to see and discuss each patient on the service, whether or not they have also been seen by a resident or student, before rounding with the attending, and will review the written notes on all patients.
-In the second year of fellowship, the fellow will complete 4 months of clinical training, with increasing responsibility for patient management and supervision of residents and students.
+In the second year of fellowship, the fellow will complete 3-4 months of clinical training, with increasing responsibility for patient management and supervision of residents and students.
 The fellow will complete 1 half- day session per week of Infectious Disease Clinic (38-40 weeks per year) with increasing responsibility of patient management.
 The Fellow with have 7 months of Research training experience by the end of the second year of fellowship.
 In the second year the Fellow will have the opportunity to attend a national meeting if presenting work.
+The fellow will have four week vacation.

 Third Year of Fellowship

 The primary goals of the third year of fellowship are to focus on increasing and solidifying knowledge in the field of infectious diseases; to assume the major portion of the teaching of the residents and medical students on the consult service as well as the participation in teaching and discussion of cases in clinical situations; and to identify any gaps in knowledge in the field of pediatric infectious diseases and work with the faculty to identify ways to fill these gaps.
 The fellow will continue to see and discuss each patient on the service, whether or not they have also been seen by a resident or student, before rounding with the attending, and will review the written notes on all patients.
-In the third year of fellowship, the fellow will complete 4 months of clinical training, including a TB clinic rotation with increasing responsibility for patient management and supervision of residents and students.
+In the third year of fellowship, the fellow will complete 3- 4 months of clinical training, plus a TB clinic rotation with increasing responsibility for patient management and supervision of residents and students.
 The fellow will complete 1 half- day session per week of either International Clinic or Infectious Disease Clinic (38-40 weeks per year) with increasing responsibility of patient management.
 The Fellow with have 7 months of Research during the final year of fellowship.
 The Fellow will have the opportunity to attend a national meeting if presenting work.

 - Microbiology Rounds – Weekly